Robust and Efficient Writer-Independent IMU-Based Handwriting Recognition: Experiments

 To measure model performance, we use two metrics: CER and WER.
-These measure how many errors appear in the model's predictions, including substitutions, deletions, and insertions, compared to the total number of characters or words in the correct text.
 CER reflects errors at the character level, while WER reflects errors at the word level.
-We also evaluate memory usage and computational cost by reporting the number of parameters (\#Params) and the number of multiply and accumulate operations (MACs).
-These are calculated using a random input sequence with 13 channels and 1,024 timesteps for the word-based datasets, and 4,096 timesteps for the sentence-based dataset.
+These metrics measure how many errors appear in the predictions, including substitutions, deletions, and insertions, compared to the total number of characters or words in the ground truth text.
+We also evaluate memory usage and computational cost by reporting the number of parameters (\#Params) and the number of multiply-accumulate operations (MACs).
+These are calculated using a random input sequence with 13 channels and 1,024 timesteps for word-based datasets, and 4,096 timesteps for the sentence-based dataset.